-Do your best to keep your hearing instrument clean at all times.
+Keep your hearing aid clean at all times.
 Heat, moisture and foreign substances can result in poor performance.

-- Clean daily over a soft cloth to prevent damage from a fall to a hard surface. - Use a cleaning brush to clean debris from around the microphone, receiver and battery compartment. - Never use water, solvents, cleaning fluids or oil to clean your instrument.
+- Clean daily over a soft cloth to prevent damage from a fall to a hard surface. - Use a cleaning brush to clean debris from around the microphone, receiver and battery compartment. - Never use water, solvents, cleaning fluids or oil to clean your hearing aid.

-Your hearing care professional can provide further information on additional maintenance procedures for your hearing system if needed.
+Your hearing professional can provide further information on additional maintenance procedures for your hearing aid if needed.